 Mitochondrial Neurobiology and Therapeutics Laboratory

-Eugenia Trushina, Ph.D., is an associate professor of neurology and an associate professor of pharmacology at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
+Eugenia Trushina, Ph.D., is a professor of neurology and an associate professor of pharmacology at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
 Dr. Trushina's Mitochondrial Neurobiology and Therapeutics Laboratory focuses on understanding the early molecular mechanisms of Alzheimer's disease, Parkinson's disease, Huntington's disease, multiple sclerosis, metabolic disorders and aging, with a special emphasis on the contributing role of altered mitochondrial dynamics and function.

 Studies in Dr. Trushina's lab provide a foundation for the development of disease-modifying mitochondria-targeted interventions.
 For example, based on basic science research, her research team identified the inhibition of axonal trafficking of mitochondria as the underlying molecular dysfunction in Alzheimer's disease, justifying the restoration of axonal trafficking as a therapeutic strategy that targets early mechanisms of disease.

-The Neuroimmunology Laboratory is led by a three-person team: Sean J. Pittock, M.D., the director of the center, who is a neurologist at Mayo Clinic and a professor of neurology at Mayo Clinic College of Medicine and Science in Rochester, Minnesota; by Andrew McKeon, M.B., B.Ch., M.D., an internist and a neurologist at Mayo Clinic and an associate professor of laboratory medicine and pathology and a professor of neurology at Mayo Clinic College of Medicine and Science in Rochester; and by John R. Mills, Ph.D., an assistant professor of laboratory medicine and pathology at Mayo Clinic College of Medicine and Science in Rochester.
+The Neuroimmunology Laboratory is led by a three-person team: Sean J. Pittock, M.D., the director of the center, who is a neurologist at Mayo Clinic and a professor of neurology at Mayo Clinic College of Medicine and Science in Rochester, Minnesota; by Andrew McKeon, M.B., B.Ch., M.D., an internist and a neurologist at Mayo Clinic and a professor of laboratory medicine and pathology and a professor of neurology at Mayo Clinic College of Medicine and Science in Rochester; and by John R. Mills, Ph.D., an assistant professor of laboratory medicine and pathology at Mayo Clinic College of Medicine and Science in Rochester.
 Together, they lead a large and highly specialized clinical, research and development team of consultant colleagues and lab personnel.

 The lab's clinical mission is to expedite the diagnosis of autoimmune neurological diseases and cancer by providing immunobiologically sound serological tests and interpreting autoantibody profiles.
 Its twofold research and development mission is 1) to define clinically pertinent neuronal muscle and glial antigens and investigate immunopathological mechanisms of neurological disease in vitro, in patient cells and tissues, and in animal models, and 2) to devise and validate novel serological tests to aid the diagnosis of neurological autoimmunity and to predict and monitor cancer.